QQDbUMGC/QQDbUMGC.github.io/README.md

-# Q&A DataBase
+# QE Q&A DataBase (QQDb) of UM G. CHEN Lab

-This is a simple Q&A database page where users can search for questions and their answers.
+This is a simple Q&A database page where users, mostly colleagues from my lab, can search for questions that were once raised during one of our lab members' PhD qualification exam and their answers.

 ## Features